Code-Institute-Submissions/memory-blocks/README.md

   Deviations from the wireframes

-  - On the game page, it was decided to move the colour picker to above the grid and keep all the game elements centered on the page.
+  - On the game page, it was decided to move the colour picker to above the grid and keep all the game elements centred on the page.

   - A back button was added to the game page to redirect the player back to the home page.
-On mobile devices a home icon was added for the same function.
+On mobile devices, a home icon was added for the same function.

   - A cancel button was added to the contact form modal.